EilzDragon92/Portfolio/LeetCode/Medium/0002-add-two-numbers/README.md

 ## Approach

 1\.
-Iterate two list simultaneously.
+Iterate two lists simultaneously.
 Calculate the current digit and carry.

 2\.
 If one list ends, iterate the other, and do the same.